milktea292/Occluded_Detection/README.md

 <div style="text-align:center"><img src="./Images/raw_indi_performance.jpg" width="1000">

 ### randomly partial coarse-dropout
 Hence I tried to apply a randomly partial coarse-dropout method to simulate the overlapping scenarios.
-The performance was worse than the raw input.
-The main issue with this method was that the dropout areas were filled with black color, and these areas were considered as noise.
+The performance was worse than output from the raw input.
+The main issue with this method was that the dropout areas were filled with color Black, and these areas were considered as noise by the Faster RCNN model.

 <div style="text-align:center"><img src="./Images/randdropout_indi_input.jpg" width="1000">
 <div style="text-align:center"><img src="./Images/randdropout_indi_performance.jpg" width="1000">

 ### randomly partial pooling
-Hence instead of filling black color with the areas, I tried the randomly partial pooling(blurring) to mitigate this issue.
+Hence instead of filling black with the areas, I tried the randomly partial pooling(blurring) method to mitigate this issue.
 The performance was better than randomly coarse-dropout but still worse than raw input.

 <div style="text-align:center"><img src="./Images/randblur_indi_input.jpg" width="1000">
 <div style="text-align:center"><img src="./Images/randblur_indi_performance.jpg" width="1000">

 ### randomly jigsaw
-Instead of introducing noise to the model from augmentation, I thought about altering the objects shape to let the model learn from its texture instead of shape, hence I applied jigsaw method and was expecting some improvement.
+Instead of introducing noise to the model from augmentation, I thought about altering the objects shape to let the model learn from its texture instead of its shape, hence I applied jigsaw method and was expecting some improvements.
 However, I was too naive.

 <div style="text-align:center"><img src="./Images/randjigsaw_indi_input.jpg" width="1000">
 <div style="text-align:center"><img src="./Images/randjigsaw_indi_performance.jpg" width="1000">